Sarfarazsfz/Sarfarazsfz/README.md

 ## 👨‍🎓 About Me

 Hello, World!
-I'm *Md Sarfaraz Alam* - a 3rd-year *B.Tech CSE* student with a strong interest in technology and its applications.
+I am Md Sarfaraz Alam - a 3rd-year *B.Tech CSE* student with a strong interest in technology and its applications.
 My focus lies in developing projects that integrate creativity with code, exploring modern technologies, and applying problem-solving approaches to practical scenarios.
 I am committed to continuous learning and aim to build a career as a developer in the tech industry.